 To point out the obvious, the game looks great, because it has to.
 The characters look exactly as they do in the films.
 The backgrounds and game boards are as clean as one would expect from Disney.
 The music is a looping adventure style piece that fits the period of Frozen cannon without delving into the licensed music of the property.
 The ceiling on the micro transactions hurt this title.
 I prefer to let patience persevere as there are better gaming experiences available for the cost of some of these purchases.

 This is a fun experience for fans of the movie for minimal to no cost.
 The visuals are perfect.
 The interface is easily picked up.
 Much like mobile versions, this is a great to pass the time.
 While I understand free to plays rely on micro transactions, this title gets rather bold with the costs.
 The multiplayer aspect adds to the experience as it makes it a way for family and friends to appreciate the movie from an unexpected and enjoyable front.

-Review Done on Frozen Free Fall: Snowball Fight for Xbox One
+Frozen Free Fall: Snowball Fight Review on Xbox One